avm99963/infinitegforums/tools/preprocessor/README.md

 - The output will be what you expect: the lines which match the conditions set out in statements.

-  For instance, for the last example, if the defined dependencies are `NEW_BAR, NOTIFY`, the preprocessor outputs:
+  For instance, for the last example, if the defined dependencies are `NEW_BAR`, `NOTIFY`, the preprocessor outputs:

   ```ts
   console.debug('The NEW_BAR experiment is enabled.');